Blackened Shrimp Bowl with Mango Salsa

 - After shrimp is peeled and deveined, place into a large bowl.

 - Add paprika, cayenne, garlic, oregano, thyme, onion powder, salt and pepper.
 Toss to completely coat each shrimp with blackened seasoning.
+(NOTE: if you don’t want it super spicy, mix the seasonings in a bowl first and then gradually add to the shrimp, don’t use all of the seasoning if you don’t want too much heat.)

 - In a large skillet heat 1 tbsp. olive oil on medium heat, then add 1/2 the amount of shrimp into the oiled pan and cook for 3-5 minutes or until shrimp is fully cooked.
 Remove shrimp from pan.